ArthurMatthys/Rainfall/level1/walkthrough.md

-With gdb, with can try to verify the length of the buffer.
+With gdb, we can try to verify the length of the buffer.
 To do so, we run `gbd ./level01` and we write 76 characters.

 > (gdb) run